Multiclass Classification, Information, Divergence, and Surrogate Risk: Comparison of loss functions

 \subsection{A model of quantization and experimental design}

-Abstractly, we treat the design of an experiment or choice of data representation as a quantization problem, where a quantizer $\quant$ maps the space $\mc{X}$ to a countable space $\mc{Z}$ (we assume with no loss of generality that $\mc{Z} \subset \N$).
-Then, for a loss $\loss$ and discriminant function $\discfunc : \mc{Z} \to \mc{Y} = \{1, \ldots, k\}$, we consider the quantized risk~\eqref{eqn:quantized-risk}, which we recall is
+Abstractly, we treat the design of an experiment or choice of data representation as a quantization problem, where a quantizer $\quant$ maps the space $\mc{X}$ to a measurable space $\mc{Z}$.
+Then, for a loss $\loss$, prior $\prior \in \simplex_k$ on the label $Y$, and discriminant $\discfunc : \mc{Z} \to \R^k$, we consider the quantized risk~\eqref{eqn:quantized-risk}, which we recall is

-Given a prior $\prior \in \simplex_k$ on the label $Y$ and class-conditional distributions $P_1, \ldots, P_k$ (equivalently, hypotheses $H_i : P_i$ in the Bayesian testing setting), and collection $\quantfam$ of quantizers, our design criterion is to choose the quantizer $\quant$ that allows the best attainable risk.
-That is, we consider the quantized Bayes $\loss$-risk, defined as the infimum of the risk~\eqref{eqn:quantized-risk} over all possible discriminant functions $\Discfuncs = \{\discfunc : \mc{Z} \to \R^k\}$,
+Given class-conditional distributions $P_{1:k}$ (equivalently, hypotheses $H_i : P_i$ in the Bayesian testing setting) and collection $\quantfam$ of quantizers, our criterion is to choose the quantizer $\quant$ that allows the best attainable risk.
+That is, we consider the quantized Bayes $\loss$-risk, defined as the infimum of the risk~\eqref{eqn:quantized-risk} over discriminants $\Discfuncs = \{\discfunc : \mc{Z} \to \R^k\}$,